withastro/docs/src/pages/en/guides/publish-to-npm.md

 Building a new Astro component? **Publish it to [npm!](https://npmjs.com/)**

-Publishing an Astro component is easy and a great way to reuse existing art across your projects, with others, and to share with the wider Astro-community.
+Publishing an Astro component is easy and a great way to reuse work across your projects, with others, and with the wider Astro-community at large.
 Astro components can be published directly to and installed from NPM, just like any other JavaScript package.

-The patterns outlined on this page can help any developer design reusable components in isolation to be used on their custom website or within their own business logic.

 Looking for inspiration?
-Check out some of [our favorite themes & components](themes) from the Astro community.
+Check out some of [our favorite themes & components](/en/themes) from the Astro community.
 You can also [search npm](https://www.npmjs.com/search?q=keywords:astro-component) to see the entire public catalog.

 ## Quick Start

-The methods described on this page is already setup for you to quickly get started creating your own set of Astro Components.

 ```bash
 npm init astro myComponents -- --template component